elmunoz42/sbcc-ev-charging-stations/DEPLOYMENT.md

 ## Inference and Dashboard Prototypes

-Jupyter notebooks were run either locally or with Google Colab Pro to leverage A100 GPUs.
+Jupyter notebooks were run either locally or with Google Colab Pro to leverage A100 GPUs (more on this in the README section).
 A prototype version of the dashboard was created using [Streamlit](https://zero-emission-vehicle-data-analyzer-csb.streamlit.app/) to visualize key insights from EV charging session data.
 This dashboard will be incorporated into a larger AI Interface project using Next.js, Django and MySQL and will be described in [this repository](https://github.com/elmunoz42/ai-interface).

 ## Current Project Phase